 When not supervising staff at TA, Shea is a clinical supervisor at Family Ties Counseling Center and a co-director and co-founder of artic LLC.

-While Shea is not currently accepting therapy clients at TA, she is available for new supervisees for both individual and group supervision towards LPC and LMFT licensure.
+Shea is not currently accepting therapy clients at TA, however she is available for new supervisees for both individual and group supervision towards LPC and LMFT licensure.
+To receive supervision from Shea, please navigate to the Trainings + Consultations page.

 Minnie is a Licensed Social Worker with a Master’s Degree in Social Work from Rutgers University.
 Minnie is passionate about healing work and is inspired by the resilience and the capacity for healing she has found in the folks she has had the privilege of working with.
 Minnie has experience working with individuals, groups, and families seeking support for trauma-related issues, anxiety disorders, LGBTQIA issues, substance use, and interpersonal relationship difficulties.
 Minnie has worked with all ages and a variety of populations, and often employs interventions such as Internal Family Systems, Narrative Therapy, Interpersonal Therapy, and Mindfulness skills to empower her clients to meet their personal goals.
 Minnie believes that investing in the therapeutic relationship and providing safety, consistency, and compassion to her clients are the keys to growth and transformation.
 Minnie prides herself on her capacity to have collaborative, mutually respectful, and at times silly, relationships with her clients, colleagues and friends.
 Minnie is an art lover, and enjoys drawing and painting in her free time.